 Students must participate in MTAP for a minimum of one semester before transferring to UMD.
-To complete the program requirements and successfully transfer to Maryland, students should work closely with their community college counselor to meet the following minimum criteria:
+To complete the program requirements and successfully transfer to UMD, students should work closely with their community college counselor to meet the following minimum criteria:

 *AP/IB credits can be used to satisfy the Fundamental English & Math courses required for MTAP, however, they will not count towards the overall 30 college credit hours required to complete MTAP or apply for transfer admissions to the University of Maryland.
 Original AP/IB test scores must be sent directly from the testing agency to the Office of Undergraduate Admissions.

-Additionally, credits earned at another two- or four-year institution can be used to meet the MTAP requirements, as long as the last 15 credits are completed at one of the seven participating community colleges.
+Additionally, credits earned at another two- or four-year institution can be used to meet the MTAP requirements, as long as the last 15 credits are completed at one of the eight participating community colleges.

 The Articulation System for Maryland Colleges and University (ARTSYS) and Transfer Credit Services websites provide information on how courses from any Maryland college or university will transfer to UMD.
 You may also review how AP and/or IB credits may transfer to UMD.

 Still have questions about the Maryland Transfer Advantage Program?
 Please review our FAQs page.

 Terps love a challenge.
 A problem that needs a solution.
 A barrier that needs breaking down.
 You are smart, scrappy and determined.
 You value diversity, innovation, entrepreneurship and imagination.
 Ready to start your fearless journey?